Santhoshkumard11/enterprise-grade-skin-cancer-detection-and-treatment-solution/dev_post.md

 1. __Power Apps__ as UI
 2. __Power Automate__ for flow triggers
 3. __SharePoint__ as database
-4. Azure Functions for exposing model endpoint and upload image to blob storage
+4. Azure Functions for exposing model endpoint and uploading an image to blob storage
-5. Logic Apps for receiving response from Adaptive Card
+5. Logic Apps for receiving the response from Adaptive Card
 6. Azure Blob Storage for storing predicted images
-7. Azure DevOps keeping track of False positive images
+7. Azure DevOps keeping track of False-positive images
 8. Adaptive Cards (Outlook Actionable Message)

 ## Architecture Diagram